cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 To summarize, this section has explored:

 * How to add a leaderboard as a module to an existing blockchain, and the characteristics that a good leaderboard should boast.
-* How to keep modules loosely coupled when possible, with the use of hooks.
+* How to keep modules loosely coupled, when possible, with the use of hooks.
 * How to leverage the transient store to save data for use in `EndBlock`.
 * How to reduce computations and overall blockchain burden by ordering the leaderboard only once per block, in `EndBlock`.
 * Worthwhile unit tests, including recreating the mocks, and integration tests.